raulrbugr/People-play-pokemon-using-Deep-Learning/README.md

-# People play pokemon using Deep Learning
+# People plays Pokemon using Deep Learning

 This code detect and track people in the street using TensorFlow, Zoo CNN, Tensorflow object detecion API with GPU processing in a Nvidia Jetson TX1.